Fanny and Alexander

 Fanny and Alexander (Fanny och Alexander) is a 1982 period drama film written and directed by Ingmar Bergman.
-The plot, loosely inspired by William Shakespeare's Hamlet, focuses on two siblings and their large family in Uppsala, Sweden during the first decade of the twentieth century.
-Following the death of the children's father (Allan Edwall), their mother (Ewa Fröling) remarries a prominent bishop (Jan Malmsjö) who becomes abusive towards the family, targeting Alexander in particular for his vivid imagination and failure to subordinate himself to his stepfather's authority.
+The plot focuses on two siblings and their large family in Uppsala, Sweden during the first decade of the twentieth century.
+Following the death of the children's father (Allan Edwall), their mother (Ewa Fröling) remarries a prominent bishop (Jan Malmsjö) who becomes abusive towards Alexander for his vivid imagination.

 Bergman intended Fanny and Alexander to be his final picture before retiring, and his script is semi-autobiographical.
 The characters Alexander, Fanny and stepfather Edvard are based on himself, his sister Margareta and his father Erik Bergman, respectively.
 Many of the scenes were filmed on location in Uppsala.
 The documentary film The Making of Fanny and Alexander was made simultaneously with the feature and chronicles its production.

 The production was originally conceived as a television miniseries and cut in that version, spanning 312 minutes; a 188-minute cut version was created later for cinematic release, although this version was in fact the one to be released first.
 The television version has since been released as a complete film, and both versions have been shown in theaters throughout the world.
 The 312-minute cut is one of the longest cinematic films in history.

-The theatrical version was released to positive reviews.
+The theatrical version was released to universal critical acclaim.
 It won four Academy Awards, including for Best Foreign Language Film; three Guldbagge Awards, including Best Film; and other honours.
 Fanny and Alexander was followed by stage adaptations and further semi-autobiographical screenplays by Bergman, released as films in 1992: The Best Intentions, directed by Bille August, and Sunday's Children, directed by Daniel Bergman.
+On both review websites Rotten Tomatoes and Metacritic it is the highest-rated film of the 1980s, and has since then been regarded as one of Bergman's finest works, one of the greatest works of Swedish cinema, and of all time.